 In the event of inclement weather or other emergencies, school may be canceled or delayed.
-The district's One Call Now System and local radio and tv stations will be utilized as quickly as possible in order to ensure that all parent/guardians have access to important information.
-The following is a list of the stations who will be contacted in the event such emergencies arise.
+The district's Alert Now system, district website (www.redbankvally.net) and local radio and TV stations will be utilized as quickly as possible in order to ensure that all parent/guardians have access to important information.
 In the case of delays, see the time schedule above.